Ancient system, modern language

 The Five Elements

 Each element describes a basic pattern of energy: how it grows, radiates, stabilizes, refines, or flows.
-Together, these five elements form the full language of the chart.
+Together, the five elements form the chart’s core language.

 Element